grahamhorn/SupermarketPricing/README.md

 this is checked to see if there is an applicable offer.
 After all items have been processed then the set of offers is applied to calculate the discounts.

+See enhancements, below, for alternative representation choices - particularly the section about a possible Product class.

 ## Assumptions

 1. No checking is made that the Item ids are unique.
 2. Only one offer will apply to a given item at any time.
-3. Whilst a PriceNotFoundException has been created it is not caught in the computePrice methods of the Item subclasses - it is assumed that there is a price in the PricesDatabase for all ids found in the Basket.
+3. Whilst a PriceNotFoundException has been created it is not caught in the computePrice methods of the Item subclasses - it is assumed that there is a price in the PricesDatabase for all ids found in the Basket (see enhancements, below).
 4. For the Offer N from Set for X it is assumed that X is less than N times the price of the cheapest item in the set (i.e. that the offer is always worthwhile).
 It is also assumed that the offer is applied by grouping the cheapest N items, and then the next cheapest N items, etc. It does not do any search to find the smallest/largest possible saving given the items purchased.